mozilla/gecko-dev/browser/components/asrouter/docs/contextual-feature-recommendation.md

 # Contextual Feature Recommendation

 ## What are CFRs?
-The most commonly used CFR as a Messaging Surface is the doorhanger, which anchors to one of the UI elements such as the application menu, the identity panel and so on.
+CFR  Messaging Surface is the doorhanger, which anchors to one of the UI elements such as the application menu, the identity panel and so on.
 CFRs like any other messaging screen has specific triggers.
 You can learn more about triggers [here](https://firefox-source-docs.mozilla.org/toolkit/components/messaging-system/docs/TriggerActionSchemas/index.html).

 [More examples of templates supported with CFR](https://experimenter.info/messaging/desktop-messaging-surfaces/#doorhanger)